-24Author's personal interview, 24 January, 2014, Hyderabad, Andhra Pradesh.
+24Author's personal interview, 24 January, 2014.

 I analyze monetary dowries using OLS regression analysis in the form of Equation 2.
 Table 3 presents the results.
 If female gatekeepers increase women's ability to demand land inheritance rights at the time of marriage negotiations, I expect to see fewer monetary dowries for the subset of women who enter marriage markets with gender-equal inheritance rights when reservations exist (δ'''').
-Indeed, these women are 10-28 percentage points less likely to receive dowry than women who enter marriage markets without gender-equal inheritance rights and a potent political voice.
-Results are significant at the 95-99.9 percent confidence levels, and robust to OLS analysis of the full and genetically-matched samples (Table A.20) and logit analysis using the full, genetically-matched, and target samples (Table A.24).
+Indeed, these women are 10-28 percentage points less likely to receive dowry than women who enter marriage markets without gender-equal inheritance rights and a potent political voice (Table 3, Figure A.12).
+Results are significant at the 95-99.9 percent confidence levels and robust to OLS and logit analysis of the full and geneticallymatched samples (Table A.20) and logit analysis of the target sample (Table A.24).